 \section{Linkings}

-This section presents the split star-autonomous category $\linka$ of $\A$-linkings, over a category $\A$.
-Each linking is `two-sided', being a morphism $S\to T$ between two star-autonomous shapes $S$ and $T$, analogous to the original Eilenberg-Kelly-MacLane graphs \cite{EK66,KM71}.
-Section~\ref{one-sided} introduces `one-sided' linkings, more analogous to the graphs in \cite{KL80} for compact closed categories.
-Auxiliary one-sided linkings will facilitate the proofs of our results later.
+This section presents the split star-autonomous category $\linka$ of $\A$-linkings over a category $\A$.
+Each linking is two-sided, being a morphism $S\to T$ between two star-autonomous shapes $S$ and $T$, analogous to the original Eilenberg-Kelly-MacLane graphs \cite{EK66,KM71}.
+Section~\ref{one-sided} introduces one-sided linkings, more analogous to the graphs in \cite{KL80} for compact closed categories.
+Auxiliary one-sided linkings will facilitate later proofs.